mihail911/mihail911.github.io/src/pages/articles/2022-27-02---MLOps-Is-A-Shitshow/index.md

 Okay, history lesson aside, how do we tie this back?

-Devops is an interesting case study for understanding MLOps for a number of reasons:
+DevOps is an interesting case study for understanding MLOps for a number of reasons:

-1. It underscores the long period of transformation required for enterprise adoption
+1. It underscores the long period of transformation required for enterprise adoption.
 2. It shows how the movement is comprised of both tooling advances as well as shifts in cultural mindset at organizations.
 Both must march forward hand-in-hand.
-3. It highlights the emerging need for practitioners with cross-functional skills and expertise.
+3. It highlights the emerging need for practitioners with [cross-functional skills and expertise](https://netflixtechblog.com/full-cycle-developers-at-netflix-a08c31f83249).
 Silos be damned.

 MLOps today is in a frazzled state, but that's to be expected.
 It's still unclear how to best define clean abstractions around infrastructure, development, and data concerns.